Ab-initio variational wave functions for the time-dependent many-electron Schr\"odinger equation: Abstract

 \section{Abstract}

-Describing the dynamics of many-electron quantum systems is crucial for applications such as predicting electronic structures in quantum chemistry, the properties of condensed matter systems, and the behaviors of complex materials.
-However, the real-time evolution of non-equilibrium quantum electronic systems poses a significant challenge for theoretical and computational approaches, due to the system's exploration of a vast configuration space.
-This work introduces a variational approach for fermionic time-dependent wave functions, surpassing mean-field approximations by capturing many-body correlations.
-The proposed methodology involves parameterizing the time-evolving quantum state, enabling the approximation of the state's evolution.
-To account for electron correlations, we employ time-dependent Jastrow factors and backflow transformations.
-We also show that we can incorporate neural networks to parameterize these functions.
-The time-dependent variational Monte Carlo technique is employed to efficiently compute the optimal time-dependent parameters.
-The approach is demonstrated in three distinct systems: the solvable harmonic interaction model, the dynamics of a diatomic molecule in intense laser fields, and a quenched quantum dot.
-In all cases, we show clear signatures of many-body correlations in the dynamics not captured by mean-field methods.
-The results showcase the ability of our variational approach to accurately capture the time evolution of quantum states, providing insight into the quantum dynamics of interacting electronic systems, beyond the capabilities of mean-field.
+Understanding the real-time evolution of many-electron quantum systems is essential for studying dynamical properties in condensed matter, quantum chemistry, and complex materials, yet it poses a significant theoretical and computational challenge.
+Our work introduces a variational approach for fermionic time-dependent wave functions, surpassing mean-field approximations by accurately capturing many-body correlations.
+Therefore, we employ time-dependent Jastrow factors and backflow transformations, which are enhanced through neural networks parameterizations.
+To compute the optimal time-dependent parameters, we utilize the time-dependent variational Monte Carlo technique and a new method based on Taylor-root expansions of the propagator, enhancing the accuracy of our simulations.
+The approach is demonstrated in three distinct systems.
+In all cases, we show clear signatures of many-body correlations in the dynamics.
+The results showcase the ability of our variational approach to accurately capture the time evolution, providing insight into the quantum dynamics of interacting electronic systems, beyond the capabilities of mean-field.